SarahBounab/Tinyml_emg_bionic_hand/README.md

 *Linear SVM was used in this project
  * Segmentation: Sliding Window with overlap
  * Feature Extraction : time-domain features (Min,Max,Std,Mean,Mean abs)
- *F eature normalization using MinMaxScaler
+ *Feature normalization using MinMaxScaler
 5. Embedded Deployment :
  * Manual implementation of SVM decision function on ESP32
- * Real-time classification
+ * Real-time classification (A third rotation class is currently implemented using a predefined “101” pattern on Arduino; future work will replace this with a trained model using a second EMG channel)

 ---